thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

-# \[spec-001\] Partial Classes for Individual Classes
+# \[spec-001\] Class Composition with Partial Classes

-This document introduces a convention for implementing partial classes, focusing on simple, individual classes.
-In another spec, we'll explore how to extend this approach horizontally across groups of classes, which is particularly useful when partials represent features in a project or package.
+This document introduces a convention for class structuring using partial classes, focusing on simple, individual classes.
+In a different specification, we'll explore how to extend this approach horizontally across groups of classes, which is particularly useful when partials represent features in a project or package.

 This document is language-agnostic and can be applied to any programming language that supports object-oriented programming.